 Previous experience with customer-specific OFOs under high inventory conditions has not resulted in satisfactory relief to pipeline inventory levels.
-During the Gas Accord period, the ineffectiveness of the customer-specific OFOs required PG&E to implement receipt point capacity allocations on three occasions.
-As a result, since the end of May 2001, PG&E has decided to call system-wide high-inventory OFOs even when the customer-specific OFO criteria were met.
-By calling system-wide OFOs, PG&E expects to avoid the disruptive market impacts associated with a receipt point capacity allocation.
+During the spring of 2001, the ineffectiveness of the customer-specific OFOs required PG&E to implement receipt point capacity allocations on three occasions.
+As a result, since the end of May 2001, PG&E has decided to call system-wide high-inventory OFOs even when the customer-specific OFO criteria were met.7 By calling system-wide OFOs, PG&E expects to avoid the disruptive market impacts associated with a receipt point capacity allocation.
 When pipeline inventory levels dictate the need for a high inventory OFO, PG&E plans to call only system-wide OFOs.
 As market conditions change, PG&E will continue to apply and use the customer-specific OFO criteria.

 PG&E recently filed testimony in its Gas Accord II-2004 proceeding (Application 01-10-011, filed January 13, 2003) which included a proposal that may improve the effectiveness of customer-specific OFOs.
-This proposal would
+This proposal would establish a daily imbalance limit for all balancing customers.
+While this daily balancing limit is very large (i.e., proposed to be the greater of 30,000 Dth or 35 percent of daily usage), it may eliminate the large imbalances generated by

-&lt;sup>5 This data is required by Sections C.1.f.(2), (3), (4), and (5) of the OFO Settlement.
+5 This data is required by Sections C.1.f.(2), (3), (4), and (5) of the OFO Settlement.

-&lt;sup>6 The OFO Settlement Agreement specified that the quarterly OFO report would contain "any proposed changes to any OFO and balancing procedures and/or methodology addressed in this Settlement."
+6 The OFO Settlement Agreement specified that the quarterly OFO report would contain "any proposed changes to any OFO and balancing procedures and/or methodology addressed in this Settlement."
 See Section C.1.f.6, page 5.

-&lt;sup>7 The operational flexibility to call system-wide OFOs is provided in Section C.3.b.9 of the OFO Settlement.
+7 The operational flexibility to call system-wide OFOs is provided in Section C.3.b.9 of the OFO Settlement.